 Declaration of Conformity (DoC)

-Importers must provide a DoC supported by relevant certifications and test reports.
-Here is an overview of the DoC content:
+Importers and manufacturers must provide a DoC supported by relevant test reports.
+Here is a general overview of the DoC content:

 - Company name

 - Product name

 - List of relevant harmonised standards (e.g EN 957-6)

 The technical file is required to prove that the products were designed according to applicable standards and requirements.
 The technical file should include relevant design, materials, and more.
 Here is a general overview of the content included in the technical file:

 - Bill of materials (e.g. List of all components in your treadmill machinery)

 - Design drawings